bhanu-bhargav/My-Expenses/README.md

 # My Expenses

 A Flutter Application where the users can maintain their expenses.
+They can also see their last week's expenses in a chart.